tekanoma/GoStreamRecord/README.md

 # GoRecordurbate WebUI

 ## Intro
 A golang version of recordurbate with some differences.
-One key difference is that this doesent use a deamon.
+One key difference is that this doesent use a deamon, but instead runs a webserver (Web UI).
 It can instead be compiled into a binary file and started as a service, docker container or whatever you prefer.

 Sends a request to check if the [spesific](https://github.com/luna-nightbyte/GoRecordurbate/blob/ec0b1fa79e2bb82cf948bef3415ace3aac52e523/modules/bot/bot.go#L176) user is online rather than requesting a [list of 500](https://github.com/luna-nightbyte/GoRecordurbate/blob/ec0b1fa79e2bb82cf948bef3415ace3aac52e523/modules/bot/bot.go#L175) and checking that for the correct user.
 ### Notes